fae-exe/kamoshigay/README.txt

 	on start:yield 120 capriCristals

     *warmth
-        name:WARMTH
+        name:Warmth
-        desc:The WARMTH you'll need to heat back up any cold caprinae from the KAMOSHIGACHA. <//> When you do, they'll get adopted! icon:icons[2,0]
+        desc:The WARMTH you'll need to heat back up any cold caprinae from the KAMOSHIGACHA.
+When you do, they'll get adopted! icon:icons[2,0]
 	tags:needs

-        class:noBackground
+    *toy|toys
+	name:Toys
+	desc:TOYS to play with the sad caprines in order to cheer them up so they can happily find a loving family! icon:icons[4,0]
+	tags:needs

     *cappyness
-	name:CAPPYNESS
+	name:Cappyness
 	desc:Caprine happiness!
 You'll earn it every time you send a caprinae for adoption! icon:icons[3,0]
 	show earned